klausagnoletti/cloud-init/README.md

 # cloud-init
 Contains cloud-init files I will use to set up various vps for specific needs.
 For the time of writing this will be for sandboxes relating to tutorial videos.

-Each subdir will contain a use-case.
+Each file will contain a use-case.